Simple DIY inductance meter (L-meter)

 In this article a simple inductance meter is presented.
 It comes in handy when winding your own coils or transformers as needed in switching power supplies.
 It becomes even necessary for winding flyback transformers where the air gap must be adjusted.
 The oscillator circuit presented here is not my own creation, it can be found on various web sites.
 My contribution is the PCB design, the additional range switch and the buzzer.

 As mentioned above, the circuit was designed by an unknown author.
-I tried to optimise some part values with LTspice to increase the range of inductances for which the circuit oscillates, but didn't really succeed.
-If you want to have a try, download the LTspice simulation file here.
+I tried to optimise some part values with LTspice to increase the range of inductances for which the circuit oscillates, but didn't really succeed. .

 Usage